Blog

 4. Negotiate warm rent (Warmmiete).
 Always ask what is included.
 Warmmiete covers heating and basic utilities; Kaltmiete does not.
 Budget EUR 80-120/month extra for Kaltmiete apartments.

-For more housing tips, see our housing guide and accommodation websites.
+For more housing tips, see our accommodation websites and accommodation scams guide.

 Several funding sources can supplement your budget: